ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Have you participated in any of the following activities in relation to luxury brands and services on social media in the past 3 months?”

 In line with online retail prospering, social media has also become more important for many luxury brands.
-Engaging and sharable content proved to be a lucrative sales channel for brands while lockdowns were in place during the pandemic.
-Almost half of the Q1 sample said that they had followed a brand (47%) and/or liked or recommended a brand to family, friends or colleagues (48%) within the past three months, both figures broadly level vs the previous quarters.
+Almost half of the Q2 sample said that they had followed a brand (46%) and/or liked or recommended a brand to family, friends or colleagues (45%) within the past three months, both figures broadly level vs the previous quarters.
 In both cases, women and under-40s continue to be the most likely to do so.
-Elsewhere, one in five made purchases via social media (18%) or sent a private message to a brand (15%), with under-40s again most likely to do so.
+Elsewhere, one in five made purchases via social media (20%) or sent a private message to a brand (12%), with under-40s again most likely to do so.

-Many brands are allotting increasing parts of their marketing budgets to social media influencers.
-With 27% of wealthy individuals saying that they had followed influencers within the past three months, this can be a lucrative option if well-chosen partners are utilised.
-Over-40s, men, Europeans and Asians are the least likely groups to do so at under one in five.
-Finally, one-third (31%) reported that they made none of these social media interactions within the past three months.
+Many brands are allotting parts of their marketing budgets to social media influencers.
+With one-quarter of wealthy individuals saying that they had followed influencers within the past three months, this can be a lucrative option if well-chosen partners are utilised.
+Over-40s, men, Europeans, and Asians are the least likely groups to do so at under one in five.
+Finally, one-third reported that they made none of these social media interactions within the past three months.

 Back to Top